meizan2142/meizan2142/README.md

 *I'm Saif, a junior Fullstack developer from  Chattogram, Bangladesh.*

 # About me
-- I’m currently working on Full-Stack e-commerce website.
+- I’m currently working on a Full-Stack e-commerce website.
 - Exploring Tanstack query.
-- Looking for collaborate on real-world projects
+- Looking to collaborate on real-world projects
-- I'm searching a platform where I can learn and gain experiance.
+- I'm searching for a platform where I can learn and gain experience.
-- Fun fact: Passionate about teaching and enjoy mentoring students through private tuition.
+- Fun fact: I am passionate about teaching and enjoy mentoring students through private tuition.

 ## GitHub Stats
 </br>